topolnjak14/proof-of-concept/thumbnail-generator-api/README.md

 ### Nice moves (5 points each)
 - It includes **Swagger** or **Postman** documentation
 - It relies on **CDK v2** or **Serverless Framework** (Infrastructure as Code)
-- It leverages cloud services (ie: AWS Cognito, API Gateway, Lambda DynamoDB, EventBridge, S3, SNS, SQS, etc...)
+- It leverages AWS Serverless Services like AWS Cognito, API Gateway, Lambda DynamoDB, EventBridge, S3, SNS, SQS, etc.
 - It's asynchronic
 - It's fast (<~500ms after upload finishes)
 - It includes some kind of testing (unit tests, integration tests, etc) with at least 70% coverage
-- It has an auth implementation using AWS Cognito
+- It has an auth implementation using **AWS Cognito**

 ### Wait, WHAT?!
 (10 points each)
 - It includes a configuration file / script to setup a CI/CD process on AWS